• Skip to main content

 Why We Like This Recipe

 • It is a very versatile recipe.
-You can even make vegan pumpkin dinner rolls using the same dough, leaving out the filling and frosting and following the steps in our soft dinner rolls recipe.
+You can even make pumpkin dinner rolls using the same dough, leaving out the filling and frosting and following the steps in our soft dinner rolls recipe.

 About The Ingredients